What Size Shocks Does Your Tacoma or 4Runner Need?

 AccuTune Rebuild: No, due to complicated construction

-In the front of 4Runners and Tacoma’s 2.5 Remote Reservoir shocks are the first shock on this list able to handle tough off-road terrain at speed.
-The large size provides the damping and heat capacity necessary, and the remote reservoir configuration ensures a long life and better ride quality.
-In the front these are great for exploring and overlanding on washboard at speed.
-These are also suitable for use on fast fire roads and whoops.
+In the front of 4Runners and Tacomas, 2.5 Remote Reservoir shocks are the first to handle tough off-road terrain at speed.
+The large size offers the necessary damping and heat capacity, while the remote reservoir design ensures long-lasting performance and improved ride quality.
+These shocks are ideal for fast-paced overlanding on washboard roads, as well as for high-speed fire roads and whoops, providing both control and comfort.

-In the rear, 2.5 Tacoma Remote Reservoir Shocks are able to withstand hard use and heavy loads.
-If you’re carrying a lot of weight such as a roof top tent, weekend gear, and more then this is the appropriate size for you.
-You’ll be able to tackle tough terrain without slowing down and without blowing out your shocks.
+In the rear, 2.5 Tacoma Remote Reservoir shocks are built to handle hard use and heavy loads.
+If you’re carrying a lot of weight—such as a roof-top tent, weekend gear, and more—these shocks are the perfect choice.
+They’ll keep you moving through tough terrain without sacrificing performance or blowing out under the load.

 AccuTune Valving: Yes